Failure to Prevent

 A large organisation is an organisation which satisfies two or more of the following conditions in the financial year preceding the year of the offence: (i) more than 250 employees: (ii) more than £36 million turnover; and / or (iii) assets of more than £18 million.

-Under Sec.199 of the ECCTA, a large organisation which fails to maintain reasonable procedures, designed to prevent fraud by an associated person, could soon be prosecuted in the criminal courts.
+Sec.199 of ECCTA provides that a large organisation which fails to maintain reasonable procedures designed to prevent fraud by an associated person, could be prosecuted in the criminal courts.

-• The government to initiate a consultation in 2024 on the content of guidance to be introduced on ‘reasonable fraud prevention procedures’ and the new failure to prevent fraud offence.
+• The Home Office to consult on the content of guidance to be introduced on ‘reasonable fraud prevention procedures’ and the failure to prevent offence.

 • a specified offence is committed by an employee or other associated person (e.g., contractor, intermediary or agent);